Jananigaekwad/Group-3-Wash-Trading-Case-Study-for-ERC20-Token/README.md

 - An anomaly is flagged if at least **two out of three models** agree.
 ### Temporal Models (ARIMA and LSTM):

--• ARIMA parameters (5,1,2) were set based on data seasonality and trend decomposition to capture transaction volume patterns accurately.
+• ARIMA parameters (5,1,2) were set based on data seasonality and trend decomposition to capture transaction volume patterns accurately.
--• LSTM epochs and batch size were optimized to balance prediction accuracy with computational efficiency.
+• LSTM epochs and batch size were optimized to balance prediction accuracy with computational efficiency.

--Fine-tuning focused on adjusting contamination levels, neighbourhood size, and model parameters for accuracy, ensuring reliable detection of suspicious trading activities.
+Fine-tuning focused on adjusting contamination levels, neighbourhood size, and model parameters for accuracy, ensuring reliable detection of suspicious trading activities.

 ---